Latest Update for Uni-Gauge-E

 About Uni-Gauge-E 2023

-Uni-GAUGE-E 2023 - ERA Foundation has closed the Uni-Gauge-E application form 2023 correction facility.
-The candidates could modify their application form 2023 of Uni-Gauge-E at unigauge.com.
-The last date to fill the application form of Uni-Gauge-E 2023 was April 27, 2023.
-The authorities could make the application correction from April 29 to May 1, 2023.
-The Uni-Gauge-E 2023 exam will be conducted on May 28, 2023.
+Uni-GAUGE-E 2023 - ERA Foundation has released the Uni-Gauge-E result 2023 on the official website on June 10, 2023.
+Candidates who appeared for the entrance exam can download the result of Uni-Gauge-E 2023 using their login credentials.
+The Uni-Gauge-E 2023 exam was conducted on May 28, 2023.
 The full form of Uni-Gauge-E is Under–Graduate Engineering Entrance Exam.
-Candidates can fill the Uni-Gauge-E application form 2023 in online mode at the official website.
-The registration process of Uni-Gauge-E 2023 comprises registration, filling out the application form, uploading documents, and payment of application fee.
+Candidates could fill the Uni-Gauge-E application form 2023 in online mode at the official website.

 The officials announced the Uni-Gauge-E 2023 exam date on the official website.
-The Uni-Gauge-E 2023 exam will be conducted in online mode at various exam centres.
-The exam will be conducted in two shifts as a computer-based exam in 140 cities across India.
+The Uni-Gauge-E 2023 exam was conducted in online mode at various exam centres.
+The exam was conducted in two shifts as a computer-based exam in 140 cities across India.
 The question paper of Uni-GAUGE-E 2023 will consist of 180 Multiple Choice Questions (MCQs) from Mathematics, Chemistry and Physics.
 Each question will carry 1 mark.
 Candidates are suggested to solve Uni-Gauge-E sample papers 2023 for better preparation.